-Kazan's contribution to housing was the concept of non-

-profit, limited-equity cooperative apartments, a tenure model where tenant-owners buy apartments for modest down-payments but do not increase their equity with monthly mortgage payments.
+Kazan's contribution to housing was the concept of non-profit, limited equity cooperative apartments, based on seven principles of cooperation: open membership; one member-one vote; savings returned to members in proportion to their patronage; neutrality in religion and politics; limited return on investment; constant education; and constant expansion (UHF 1971, 6).
+In a limitedequity coop, tenant-owners buy apartments for modest down-payments but do not increase their equity with monthly mortgage payments.
 When they leave, they sell the apartments back to the sponsor for their initial equity plus interest earned.
 The apartments are thus valued for their ongoing use as habitation rather than their potential speculative value as a commodity, a distinguishing factor between limited-equity and private market coops.

-The housing effort got off the ground with passage of the New York State Housing Act of 1926, authorizing municipalities to give 20-year tax exemptions for improvements to land developed by limited-dividend corporations who restricted profits to 6%.
-To take advantage of the law's provisions, the ACW established the Amalgamated Housing Corp.
-(AHC) as the first limited-dividend company in the state, with Kazan as president.
-Using money pooled from Kazan and his circle to make a down payment on land near Van Cortlandt Park in the Bronx and a \$1.2 million mortgage from the Metropolitan Life Insurance Company, the first project was launched.
+The housing effort got off the ground in 1925 when ACW President Sidney Hillman joined forces with other unions, and architects including Clarence Stein, to lobby New York Governor Al Smith for a state-assisted housing program.
+This campaign culminated with passage of the State Housing Act of 1926, authorizing municipalities to give 20-year tax exemptions for improvements to land developed by limited-dividend corporations who restricted profits to 6 percent.
+To take advantage of the law's provisions, the ACW immediately established the Amalgamated Housing Corp.
+(AHC) as the first limiteddividend company in the state, with Kazan as president.
+Using money pooled from Kazan and his circle to make a 387 down payment on land near Van Cortlandt Park in the Bronx and a \$1.2 million mortgage from the Metropolitan Life Insurance Company, the first project was launched.
+The Jewish Daily Forward pledged \$150,000 as a credit fund for the union to lend to members who did not have the equity required under the provisions of the state law.
 The firm of Springsteen and Goldhammer, known for their garden apartment work in the Bronx, was selected as architects and over the next several years eight buildings were constructed on the Bronx site.
-The Amalgamated Apartments, as they are known, consisted of six- and seven-story brick.
-Tudor-style walk-up buildings surrounding handsomely landscaped central courtyards.
-The complex is distinguished by a wide array of social and educational facilities including a day care center, library, classrooms, art studios, and a community hall.
+The Amalgamated Apartments, as they are known, consisted of six- and seven-story brick, Tudor-style walk-up buildings surrounding handsomely landscaped central courtvards.
+The complex is distinguished by a wide array of social and educational facilities including a daycare center, library, classrooms, art studios, and a community hall.